Using the Nutrition Facts Label: A How-To Guide for Older Adults

 Trans fat is one of the newest additions to the Nutrition Facts Label, so you may be hearing more about it.
 Here’s what you need to know:

-Trans fat, like saturated fat and cholesterol, raises your LDL (bad) cholesterol.
-But unlike these other nutrients, trans fat also lowers your HDL (good) cholesterol.
-This further increases your risk of coronary heart disease.
+- Trans fat, like saturated fat and cholesterol, raises your LDL (bad) cholesterol and can increase your risk of coronary heart disease.

 Trans Fat On the Label